Stories & Co.

 From Stage to Soul: How Theatre Shows Enrich and Inspire

 Written by: Filza Alisha and Semran Rai Recently, I had the privilege of watching “Hotel,” a riveting play presented by one of Singapore’s leading theatre companies, ‘W!ld Rice.’
-I was so enthralled by the performance that the five-hour duration managed ...
+I was so enthralled by the performance ...

 Culture